 I study how water, the material it moves, and nutrients it contains move across the landscape and are transported downstream.
-This is not just the water moving through stream networks, but also water that is transported through the soil before it gets to the stream.
-My research investigates how the location and history of water on the landscape effects various ecological processes, and the patterns they create, primarily in the Tenderfoot Creek Experimental Forest, MT.
+This includes how management decisions affect the quantity and timing of when water moves through the soil and river networks.
+My current research seeks to understand water management decision-making through co-production of research and to incorporate that knowledge into various modeling frameworks.
+This is fundamental to understanding how the location and history of water on the landscape effects various environmental processes, and the patterns they create.

 Greenhouse Gas Fluxes NSF GRFP - Ecohydrologic influences on soil trace gas fluxes across complex terrain